rses-datascience/rses-datascience.github.io/resources.md

 		<header class="major">
 			<h1>Research tools</h1>
 		</header>
-		<p>In this section are listed the different tools used at RSES for handling and treating data.</p>
+		<p>In this section are listed the different tools used at RSES for handling and treating data.
+We further advise taking a tour of the [iEarth website](http://www.iearth.org.au) for further details on the tools developped at RSES.</p>
 		<header class="major">
 			<h2>Data confinement</h2>
 		</header>